-It was designed by John Jackson Lightfoot, a trained accountant with an interest in architecture.
-It was his first and only design, as he sadly drank himself to death before it was finished.
+It was designed by John Jackson Lightfoot who was a trained accountant with an interest in architecture.
+It was his first and only design as he sadly drank himself to death before it was finished.
 H.P.
 Horner, a more experienced architect stepped in to complete the design.
 So what you see is a combination of Lightfoot’s playful fantasy design and Horner’s practical approach.

 After Dr Dawson’s death in 1875, when he was 96, the estate was inherited by his young nephew, Preston Rawnsley.
 In 1877 Preston’s cousin, Hardwicke Rawnsley, took up the appointment of vicar of Wray Church (next to the Castle and built at the same time by Dr Dawson).

 The castle has been in the care of the National Trust since 1929, when it was given to the trust by Sir Noton Barclay to celebrate his year of office as Lord Mayor of Manchester.

 The grounds are well worth visiting for the sake of the specimen trees – wellingtonia, redwood, gingkoa, weeping lime and varieties of beech.
 There is a mulberry tree planted by William Wordsworth in 1845 (see photo in Gallery below).
 Watbarrow Wood is the wooded bank between the castle and the lake, and has several pleasant paths leading through it to the water’s edge.
 There are spectacular views across Windermere.

 Over the last few years the grounds have been undergoing a major restoration by the National Trust, to try and restore them to how they would have looked when the house was built.
 This will give impressive views to Windermere lake from a variety of directions.